polterguy/hypereval/help-files/Hypereval/02 - API.md

 ## Hypereval's API

-Hypereval has a very rich API, allowing you to automate it, or extend it as you see fit.
+Hypereval contains a rich API, allowing you to automate it, or extend it as you see fit.
 Every single operation that Hypereval can do, can be automated or evaluated through its Active Event API.
-Hypereval can also be instantiated as an extension widget, allowing you to consume it in your own modules or apps.
-Below is the list of API events that Hypereval contains.
+Below is a list of its API events.

 ### API events

 These events are available at any time, and you can use them as you see fit, to retrieve, update, evaluate, or somehow modify your snippets.
-These are probably the most important events, as they allow you to easily consume snippets in your own apps and/or modules, allowing for you to easily orchestrate multiple snipepts together, incrementally and dynamically building your apps as you see fit.
+These are probably the most important events, as they allow you to easily consume snippets in your own apps and/or modules, allowing for you to easily orchestrate multiple snippets together, incrementally and dynamically building your apps as you see fit.

 * __[hypereval.snippets.evaluate]__ - Evaluate the specified snippet(s)